March Break Camps in Toronto

 March Break Camps in Toronto - SavvyMom

 If you’re scrambling for March Break camps in Toronto for your kids, this list is for you!
-While some popular options such as the Royal Ontario Museum are full, there are still plenty of choices out there that are sure to fill your kid’s March Break with fun and friendship.
+There are still plenty of choices out there that are sure to fill your kid’s March Break with fun and friendship.

 Below we round up some of those options.
 Please note that unless otherwise stated, the prices listed for the following camps are for a week of full-day camp and those prices don’t include taxes, extended care, any additional fees, or sibling or any other potential discounts.
-And just in case you’re wondering, March Break is March 10 through 14 for TDSB and TCDSB students, while some private schools are off from March 17 through 21.
+And just in case you’re wondering, March Break is March 16 through 20 for TDSB and TCDSB students, and most private schools are aligning.

 Available March Break Camps in Toronto